-The insolvency service has recently released new figures which show the high levels of director disqualification relating to illegal activity over the last year.
-From April 2016 to January 2017, 106 directors were disqualified for employing illegal workers with 88% of those receiving disqualifications for six years or more.
+The insolvency service has recently released figures which show the high levels of director disqualification relating to illegal activity over the last year.
+From April 2016 to January 2017, 106 directors were disqualified for employing illegal workers, with 88% of those receiving disqualifications for six years or more.

-These 106 directors employed 398 illegal workers between them with food, leisure and hospitality being the sectors most affected by this sort of conduct.
-All of the 106 directors that were disqualified for this were fined a significant amount as well as receiving their ban on being a company director.
+These 106 directors employed 398 illegal workers between them, with food, leisure and hospitality, being the sectors most affected.
+All disqualified directors were fined a significant amount and banned from being company directors.

 An important part of the insolvency service is investigating the conduct of directors whose companies have entered into administration or liquidation.
-The conduct of the three years previous to insolvency will be looked into and this is backed up by legislation changes which took place in 2015 allowing the insolvency service to remove and prevent unfit directors from being in charge of a business for up to 15 years.
+The conduct of the three years before insolvency will be looked into, and this is backed up by legislation changes which took place in 2015, allowing the insolvency service to remove and prevent unfit directors from heading a company for up to 15 years.

-Since April 2016, the 106 directors disqualified for employing illegal workers attempted to use insolvency procedures to shut down their business to avoid the fines placed on them by Home Office Immigration Enforcement (HOIE) for illegal conduct.
-Their decision to do this would have left their creditors out of pocket for funds owed to them; as a result, the directors were not only disqualified but fined heavily.
+Since April 2016, the 106 directors disqualified for employing illegal workers attempted to use insolvency procedures to shut down their businesses to avoid the fines placed on them by Home Office Immigration Enforcement (HOIE).
+Doing so would have left their creditors out of pocket.
+As a result, the directors were not only disqualified but also heavily fined.

 The rise of this sort of behaviour, from employing illegal workers to attempting to use loopholes in the insolvency and legal systems, has led to the insolvency service employing a dedicated criminal enforcement team.

 These 90 criminal enforcement investigators, prosecutors and law clerks from the Legal Services Group of the Department for Business, Energy and Industrial Strategy (BEIS) are responsible for investigating and prosecuting company and insolvency legislation breaches.